carbon-language/carbon-lang/docs/project/contribution_tools.md

 #### Python using `pyenv`

-You will need Python version 3.6 or newer for Carbon.
+Carbon requires Python 3.6 or newer.
 Everything below assumes that `python` or `pip` reach the Python 3 tools, not legacy installations of Python 2.

 We strongly recommend using [pyenv](https://github.com/pyenv/pyenv) to manage [Python](python.org) and Python's `pip` package manager. `pip` should typically